-Understanding the Affordable Care act and HIPAA
+Understanding and implementing HIPAA rules

 Both the Affordable Care Act (ACA) and HIPAA emphasize the necessity of safeguarding patient data.
 Healthcare organizations handle sensitive personal health information daily, and breaches can lead to severe consequences.
 Awareness of these laws helps organizations establish robust data security and privacy measures.